 Aurora Almendral is an award-winning multi-platform journalist, currently a contributing writer for The New York Times and National Geographic Magazine and a producer-reporter for NBC News.

 Aurora has reported on disaster, climate change, human trafficking, immigration, the economy, politics, crime and culture.
 She was among the first foreign journalists to cover the violent drug war in the Philippines, and has gone on to produce expansive work on the subject, from the fervent support for the president who made the drug war his flagship policy, to the zealous 5-star general and his foot soldiers on the frontline of the drug war, the spectacles of execution, and the unflinching reality of grief.

-She has worked on assignment for The New York Times, BBC World Service, National Geographic Magazine, Forbes Magazine, PRI’s The World, NPR News, NBC News and VICE News, among others, and is a mentor for the Coalition for Women in Journalism.
+She has worked on assignment for The New York Times, FRONTLINE PBS, BBC World Service, National Geographic Magazine, Forbes Magazine, PRI’s The World, NPR News, NBC News and VICE News, among others, and is a mentor for the Coalition for Women in Journalism.

 Awards and recognition: